lgrcia/prose/docs/source/guide/api/telescope.rst

     .. code-block:: python

-        telescope = Telescope("path_to/my_telescope.yaml")
+        Telescope("path_to/my_telescope.yaml")

 When working with a new telescope, this operation needs to be done only **once**, after which the telescope dictionnary is saved and automatically used whenever the telescope name is encountered in a fits header.
-See :ref:`reduction` for a use case.
+See tutorials for use cases.

+API
+---
+.. autoclass:: prose.Telescope
+    :members: